Cloud Security

 The single most common gap in claimed SLSA maturity is the verification step.
 Provenance is generated, signed, stored in a registry, never verified at deploy.

 The whole point of SLSA is that provenance enables an out-of-band party — the deploying system, the auditor, a downstream consumer — to verify properties of the build they could not otherwise verify.
 Without verification, provenance is documentation.
-A signed provenance nobody checks is the supply-chain equivalent of a vulnerability scan report nobody reads.
+A signed provenance file nobody checks is the supply-chain equivalent of a vulnerability scan report nobody reads.
+Worse, it lets the team claim a control they do not have, because the artefact exists and the artefact looks impressive.

-The operational discipline is that the verification step has to actually fail deploys when verification fails.
+The operational discipline is harder than the installation.
+The verification step has to actually fail deploys when verification fails.
 Teams that turn the controller on in advisory mode and never move it to enforcing are in the same posture as before — the control is theatre.
-The cultural work of accepting that a misconfigured pipeline will block production deploys is harder than installing the controller.
+The cultural work of accepting that a misconfigured pipeline will block production deploys is the work.
+The technical work is a Helm chart.

-Level 3 requires hardening GitHub-hosted runners do not provide out of the box.
+Level 3 requires hardening that GitHub-hosted runners do not provide out of the box.
+Three specific properties.

 Isolation.
 Two builds in the same environment must not influence each other.
 On GitHub-hosted runners, one workflow can in principle write to a cache another reads from.
 Genuine isolation requires ephemeral runners, isolated infrastructure (Firecracker or Kata microVMs, single-tenant per build), or a build platform with stronger isolation guarantees.
 The Level 3 claim on shared hosted runners is, in the spec's own definitions, an overstatement.

 Non-falsifiable provenance.
 If the build script can write to the workspace the provenance step reads from, the provenance is forgeable by a compromised build.
-The SLSA generator action runs the provenance step in a separate reusable workflow with restricted permissions; teams wiring their own provenance generation into the same workflow as the build step typically do not get this right.
-The reusable-workflow pattern is non-negotiable for Level 3.
+The SLSA generator action runs the provenance step in a separate reusable workflow with restricted permissions.
+Teams wiring their own provenance generation into the same workflow as the build step typically do not get this right.
+The reusable-workflow pattern is non-negotiable for Level 3 and is the single most common subtle misconfiguration.

 If a vendor's questionnaire claims SLSA Level 3, the buyer's test is concrete.
 Ask for one provenance JSON for one build that shipped in the last week.
-Ask for the verification policy that gates deploy on the provenance.
-Give the vendor 24 hours.
+Ask for the verification policy that gates deploy on that provenance.
+Give the vendor twenty-four hours.

 SLSA-for-ML is emerging as a parallel track.
 The OpenSSF AI/ML Working Group has draft guidance; the spec is not yet at v1.0.
 Model weights stored in an OCI registry can already carry provenance and SBOM attestations as referrers, signed with cosign, verified at deploy.
 The companion piece on AI Workload Posture Management treats model-version pinning and training-data lineage as posture controls; the SLSA reading is that they should also be supply-chain controls.

-For a regulated client building greenfield in 2026, the reference Level 2 pipeline: GitHub Actions for the build platform; the SLSA GitHub Generator as a reusable workflow producing provenance for every artifact; cosign signing artifact and provenance using the workflow's OIDC identity, with certificates from public Fulcio and signatures logged in public Rekor (private where required); Syft generating a CycloneDX SBOM at build, stored as an OCI 1.1 referrer; Sigstore policy-controller in production Kubernetes, gating admission in enforcing mode from day one; branch protection requiring two-party review, admin override disabled, with a documented break-glass procedure that produces a signed audit-log entry.
+For a regulated client building greenfield in 2026, the reference Level 2 pipeline is unglamorous and well-understood.
+GitHub Actions for the build platform.
+The SLSA GitHub Generator as a reusable workflow producing provenance for every artifact.
+Cosign signing artifact and provenance using the workflow's OIDC identity, with certificates from public Fulcio and signatures logged in public Rekor — private where required.
+Syft generating a CycloneDX SBOM at build, stored as an OCI 1.1 referrer.
+Sigstore policy-controller in production Kubernetes, gating admission in enforcing mode from day one.
+Branch protection requiring two-party review, admin override disabled, with a documented break-glass procedure that produces a signed audit-log entry every time it fires.

 FAQs